kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 kfctl.sh apply all
 ```

-## Config files (default.yaml, env.toml)
+## Config files (app.yaml)

-The configuration file that `kfctl.sh` used was `env.sh` and persisted
+The configuration file that `kfctl.sh` used to create was `env.sh` and persisted
 a set of environment variables.
 Because `kfctl` will live in `/usr/local/bin`
 and not necessarily expect the kubeflow repo to be on disk, it will
-also create a `default.yaml` file in the same directory as `env.sh` that
+create an `app.yaml` file in same directory as where `env.sh` used
-is similar to the `bootstrap/config/` YAML files.
-The default.yaml file
+to be created.
+The env.sh file will no longer exist.
+The app.yaml file
 will be reified into to the golang type Application shown below.
+An example of the app.yaml is under kubeflow/bootstrap/cmd/kfctl/config/samples.

 ```golang
 type Application struct {